Updated: May 18

 Warm clothing included as staying warm if injured is challenging with the wind chill up on Pen y Fan.

 There is more to the full kit list taken.
-You can get a free copy of our recommended solo camping kit list from the exclusive resource library when you join our free VIP Club.
+You can get a free copy of our recommended solo camping kit list from the exclusive resource library when you join our free Wild Club.

 As it was only a short day walk: